Lo siento, esta página no existe en español

 How do I know when there are actions - when does it make sense to be on site?

-Right now we’re preparing us for a eviction at the end of january or beginning of february because it’s likely that the Higher Administrative Court in Münster will decide by then on the preservation or demolition of Lützerath But also every other time you want to come is good to make Lützerath unclearable together!
+Right now we’re preparing us for an eviction in autumn.
+But also every other time you want to come is good to make Lützerath unclearable together!

 You can find current information about the situation on site on social media.
-The dates of the construction weekends can be found here.
+The dates of actions, skillshares and any other program can be found here.

 We have agreed on a framework for action, which should help you to assess what we are doing and what you can expect when you take part in the actions of Ende Gelände goes Lützerath.